Canada–Australia Consular Services Sharing Agreement: Consular guides and instructions

 Missions that will serve both Australian and Canadian citizens will notify their corresponding supervising missions.
 The responsible mission reports all requests from citizens that were not their responsible countries to their supervising missions, they need specific instructions and authorities from the supervising mission.

 Communications between the responsible missions and supervising missions are variable.
-In most cases, consolations will be by phone and specific instructions and authorities will be in written form.
+In most cases, consultations will be by phone and specific instructions and authorities will be in written form.
 If there are complaints about the services provided by the mission of the other country, responsible missions will refer the complaint to the home department of relevant missions for investigations.

 The use or disclosure of personal information is strictly monitored by the privacy law in either Canada or Australia.
 Some of the requests by citizens of other countries may involve the use of personal information, the mission that possess the request or should be in accordance with Canada's Privacy Act or Australia's Privacy Act 1988.

 Australia and Canada Federal government will consult in frequent period to consider whether any changes in the Memorandum of Understanding needed or not, all the operation of the Memorandum of Understanding will be reviewed annual to coincide with the Five Nations Consular Colloque, the review will be reschedules if there is no Colloque schedules.

 The Memorandum of Understanding was updated in 2001, which replaced the Memorandum of Understanding on Sharing Consular Services between the Department of External Affairs of Canada and the Department of Foreign Affairs of Australia signed on 22 January 1987.
 The Memorandum of Understanding can be terminated by giving notice from either the Department External Affairs of Canada or the Department of Foreign Affairs of Australia, the Memorandum of Understanding will be invalid 6 months after receipt of that notice.
 However, termination of the updated Memorandum of Understanding will not affect the continuation in force of the original agreement of 7 August 1986.